-For a long time, I was the only girl who trained regularly at my gym.
+For a long time, I was the only woman who trained regularly at my gym.
 I love training with guys all the time, but there is something to be said for the value of another female presence.
-Whenever I see another woman in the gym I get excited at the prospect of training with them because it’s not something that I often have.
+Whenever I see another woman in the gym, I get excited at the prospect of training with her because it’s not an opportunity that I often have.

 In September, Katy turned up.
 In the second part of this post, I’ll talk more about the benefits of having other women to train with, but in this one, I want to highlight Katy in particular.

 Katy is an English teacher from Canada who now trains with us several times a week.
 Having any women around is always a bonus, but thankfully, she is one who totally ‘gets it’ and is as committed to training as I am, which is really valuable.
 Since she arrived, we’ve been sparring almost all the time.
 Although there is a size disparity (she’s around 63kg, whereas I’m 50kg), it’s really great to have a woman to work with regularly and I feel like we both get so much out of it.
 When we’re not sparring, we’re talking everything through (although, that does actually happen a lot during sparring, too) and that’s another thing that I don’t often get from working with the guys.